-This year, winter solstice (aka midwinter) occurs in the Northern Hemisphere on Thursday, December 21, at 11:28 a.m.
+This year, the winter solstice will occur in the Northern Hemisphere on Monday, December 21, 2020 at 5:02 a.m.
+Eastern Standard Time.
 Winter solstice happens when the North Pole is the farthest away from the sun—rendering it the shortest day and longest night of the year.
-In ancient cultures (and some modern ones), winter solstice traditions are held to celebrate this natural event.
+In ancient cultures (and some modern ones), winter solstice traditions are held to celebrate the exciting event.
 Many of these rituals began thousands of years ago, as many cultures believed that if they didn’t properly honor the sun with festivities, it wouldn’t return.

-These pagan winter solstice traditions were part of a bigger celebration called Yule, and differed depending on where you lived.
-In pre–16th century northern Europe, feasts were a big part of the festivities, particularly because locals had just killed their cattle to avoid having to feed them during the winter.
-In Scandinavia, the Feast of Juul (Yule) included the burning of a Yule log, which took place over 12 days to honor the sun’s rebirth.
-The Feast of Saturnalia, the Ancient Romans’ tradition, included feasting and gift giving.
-Sound familiar?
-As you can tell, many of these rituals became modern-day Christmas traditions.
+These pagan winter solstice traditions were part of a bigger celebration called Yule and differed depending on where you lived.
+In pre-16th century northern Europe, feasts were a big part of the festivities, particularly because locals had just killed their cattle to avoid having to feed them during the winter.
+In Scandinavia, the Feast of Juul (Yule) included burning a Yule log, which took place over 12 days to honor the sun’s rebirth.

 - Gather around the Yule log as a family.